 This proposed rule is intended to prevent overfishing and achieve optimum yields of black corals, and to prevent overfishing and stimulate research on gold corals.

 To be considered, comments on this proposed rule must be received by July 14, 2008, not postmarked or otherwise transmitted by that date.
-In addition to soliciting public comments on this proposed rule, NMFS is soliciting comments on proposed FMP Amendment 7 through July 22, 2008, as stated in the Notice of Availability published on May 23, 2008.
+In addition to soliciting public comments on this proposed rule, NMFS is soliciting comments on proposed FMP Amendment 7 through July 22, 2008, as Start Printed Page 31049stated in the Notice of Availability published on May 23, 2008.
 Public comments on this proposed rule, if received by July 22, 2008, will also be considered in the approval/disapproval decision for Amendment 7.
 Comments received after that date will be considered for this proposed rule, but not in the approval/disapproval decision for Amendment 7.